hermanschaaf/cq-gen/README.md

 #### Important Fields:
 The resource config allows us to control how a resource is generated in cq-gen, these are the following attributes you can set:
-* **path**:  the path defines for [data-source]() where to search for the structure either in the go package or openapi spec for example.
+* **path**: the path defines for data-source where to search for the structure (either in the Go package or OpenAPI spec, for example).
-* **allow_unexported**: if the structure we are generating from has any private members this tells cq-gen to add them as-well, by default cq-gen skips private columns.
+* **allow_unexported**: if the structure we are generating from has any private members this tells cq-gen to add them as well.
+By default, cq-gen skips private columns.
-* **options**: the table options allow to define the [options](https://docs.cloudquery.io/docs/developers/sdk/table/primary-key) field in `schema.Table`.
+* **options**: the table options allow you to define the [options](https://docs.cloudquery.io/docs/developers/sdk/table/primary-key) field in `schema.Table`.
-* **limit_depth**: limits the depth cq-gen enters the structs, this is to avoid recursive structs.
+* **limit_depth**: limits the depth cq-gen enters the structs.
+This is to avoid recursive structs.
 * **disable_auto_descriptions**: Disables reading the struct for description comments for each column.
 * **disable_pluralize**: Disable pluralize of the name of the resource.